TishSerg/browsession/README.md

 Just make Browsession run in the background on logon (eg. using [NSSM](https://nssm.cc/) or whatever way you prefer) and stop worrying about your tabs.

+Also, Browsession can handle multiple browsers simultaneously.
+Just make a copy of Browsession dir with `browsession.ini` configured for a different browser and run its separate instance.

 Quick start
 -----------